 Static Maps has higher limits: you’ll get 100,000 free map loads per month with those.
-Static maps lack the user interactivity of dynamic maps, but they are cheap, fast and really all you need for most applications.
+Static maps lack the user interactivity of dynamic maps, but they are cheap, fast and really all you need for many applications.

 Get all the details in the Google Maps Pricing Table…

-Once you have the API key in place, you can show the map in your list and single record displays.
+Once you have the API keys in place, you can show the map in your list and single record displays.
 A detailed explanation of the plugin’s settings is found under the “Settings” tabs here.